comet-cc/CCA-Evaluation/README.md

 # Build & Evaluate Arm CCA

 This repository aims to provide a comprehensive, user-friendly platform for building and simulating Arm Confidential Compute Architecture (CCA) software stack.
 Instructions for building all necessary components, along with customization options, are provided.
 To emulate the CCA-supported hardware, we use
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm.
 We also use [Shrinkwrap](https://shrinkwrap.docs.arm.com/en/latest/overview.html) to build the boot firmware of FVP.
 We merge Arm tracing tools with our setting to measure number of instructions executed by FVP's core during execution of target workloads.
-This repository only work on a x86 host with a Linux-based distribution (like Ubuntu).
+This repository has been only tested on a x86 host with a Linux-based distribution (like Ubuntu).

 If you use the code/data in your research, please cite our [paper](#Paper).